Skip to main content

 Research Process - Where Do I Start?!

 Look to your assignment to see what types of sources your professor is asking you to use.
-If you're already comfortable with a topic, you may wish to start looking for scholarly articles right away.
+If you're already comfortable with a topic, you may start looking for scholarly articles right away.

 You can begin your research in any of these places.
 Remember different types of sources contain different kinds of information.